 A 30-year mortgage is a home loan with a 30-year term and fixed interest rate so payments remain the same throughout the entire life of the loan.
 The 30-year term offers homeowners lower monthly payment amounts than the other popular mortgage term of 15 years, as the loan amount is spread out over a longer repayment period.
 You get more home affordability with a 30-year mortgage.

-A 30-year fixed mortgage rate often starts out at a higher interest rate than the adjustable rate or 15-year alternatives.
+A 30-year fixed mortgage rate often starts out at a higher interest rate than the adjustable mortgage rate or 15-year alternatives.
 Fixed rates never change over the life of the loan while adjustable rates do, often resulting in a fixed-rate loan costing less when comparing the two in the long run.
 The term of 30 years is also popular because even though it costs the homebuyer more in interest, the monthly payments are cheaper, making homeownership possible.

 How 30-year mortgages work